djey47/tduf/gui-installer/src/markdown/README.md

 * Makes new files to be accepted by updating Magic Map
 * and more!

-Using this with TDUCP 2.00A is strongly recommended.
+Using this with TDUCP 2.00A / TDU Platinum is strongly recommended.

 ### What's in this version ?
 (ALPHA-7)